-Record-with-preroll is an action that may be triggered from the Transport menu (you can also assign a keyboard shortcut to it).
+Record-with-preroll is an action that may be triggered from the Transport menu or by using the < shortcut.

 You can adjust the Pre-Roll time in Preferences->Transport.
 You can set the pre-roll time in either Seconds, or Bars (Measures)